 To report problems, incidents or trail damage: Click Here

 Army Training Area Lease and Memorandum of Understanding with Dole Foods:

 Because of a current lease agreement with the U.S. Army for use of the Ewa Forest Reserve for military training, recreational access is only allowed during weekends and State and federal holidays.
 In order to restore public access to this critical watershed and recreational area, DOFAW established a Memorandum of Understanding with Dole Food Company (DFC).
 Due to years of incidents related to trespass, theft and vandalism, it was agreed that limitation to access must be established.
 Which is why the access limit of twenty 4-wheel drive vehicles and no more than a hundred people a day.
-DFC also requested that there be no aft
+DFC also request

 Do not use any trail or access road that is not delineated by name and